medic/cht-docs/content/en/apps/guides/hosting/4.x/self-hosting/multiple-nodes.md

 ---
 title: "Self Hosting in CHT 4.x - Multiple CouchDB Nodes"
-linkTitle: "Self Hosting - Multiple Nodes"
+linkTitle: "Multiple Nodes"
 weight: 20
+aliases:
+  - ../self-hosting-multiple-nodes
 description: >
   Hosting the CHT on self run infrastructure with horizontally scaled CouchDB nodes
 ---

 {{% pageinfo %}}
-The clustered multi-node hosting described below is only recommended for deployments that need extreme performance gains.
-These gains will greatly increase the complexity of troubleshooting and decrease the ease ongoing maintenance.
+The clustered multi-node hosting described below is recommended for deployments that need increased performance gains.
+These gains will increase the complexity of troubleshooting and decrease the ease ongoing maintenance.

-Instead, we recommended most deployment go with the [single node hosting]({{< ref "apps/guides/hosting/4.x/self-hosting-single-node" >}}).

-As well, there's the [self hosted guide for 3.x]({{< relref "apps/guides/hosting/3.x/self-hosting" >}}).
+If you are unsure which deployment to use check out [Self-hosting recommendations]({{< ref "apps/guides/hosting/4.x/self-hosting#recommendations-and-considerations" >}}).

 {{% /pageinfo %}}

 ### About clustered deployments